kaladivyaprada/AI-DRIVEN-MULTI-AGENT-SYSTEM-FOR-CYBER-THREAT-DETECTION/README.md

 ## “Multiple Intelligent Agents Working Together as One Cyber Defense Brain.”

-Instead of one monolithic security system, Sentinel Graph uses specialized autonomous agents.
+Instead of a monolithic security system, Sentinel Graph uses specialized autonomous agents.

 Each agent:

-* Monitors one security domain
+- Monitors one security domain
-* Makes independent decisions
+- Makes independent decisions
-* Shares intelligence with other agents
+- Shares intelligence with other agents
-* Collaborates to identify hidden attack patterns
+- Collaborates to detect hidden threats

 ---